 - Bevacizumab/Erlotinib Study - Newly Diagnosed Malignant Glioma

-This phase II clinical study evaluated the effects and determined overall survival rates of newly diagnosed malignant glioma patients administered a combination of bevacizumab and erlotinib after completion of radiation therapy with temozolomide.
-Learn more…
+This phase 2 clinical study evaluated the eﬀects and overall survival rates in newly diagnosed malignant glioma patients who received a combination of bevacizumab and erlotinib after completing radiation therapy with temozolomide.

 - Temozolomide Combination Study - Newly Diagnosed Glioblastoma

 This phase 2 clinical study determined if temozolomide administered alone or in combination with thalidomide, isotretinion, and/or celecoxib was eﬀective in the continued treatment of newly diagnosed glioblastoma patients after radiation therapy.

 - Lacosamide Study – High-Grade Gliomas

 This clinical study measured how well lacosamide prevented seizures in patients with malignant gliomas.

 - Vorinostat/Isotretinoin/Temozolomide Study – Recurrent Glioblastoma